 Here is a quick screenshot of the red waterfall pattern its currently set at.
 It reminds me of a Cylon from Battlestar Galactica :-).
 Posted a quick few second youtube video here of it, but will do a full video review soon.
 So far it seems to hold the pattern in memory, and come back to the pattern I had it set to after a reboot.

-Here is my parts list for the RAM/MB/CPU above if your interested in purchasing or reading other reviews.
+Here is the link for the TFORCE DELTA RGB RAM reviewed above if your interested in purchasing or reading other reviews on amazon.

 On a side note, if your just looking to upgrade your existing RAM to RGB you can always purchase RGB heatsinks like the ones I reviewed HERE.
 Also here is a link to an RGB addressable set of heatsinks if you just want to update your old ones.

 UPDATE 3/10/19 : So the first pair of T-Force Delta RAM has been running trouble free since I purchased them, so I went ahead and grabbed another 16GB set.
 They are working great and look good.
 Here is a current pic.